willsheppard/Mojo-UserAgent-Mockable/README.md

 Mojo::UserAgent::Mockable - A Mojo User-Agent that can record and play back requests without Internet connectivity, similar to LWP::UserAgent::Mockable

-# GET INVOLVED!

-- Update tests to use echo.jsontest.com
-- Update tests to gracefully exit if IO::Socket::SSL is not available
-- Add non-SSL tests

 # VERSION

 version 1.21